Identification

 Google Alerts can provide you with valuable insights into how your brand is being perceived online, who is talking about your brand, and what types of content are being shared.

-By monitoring your branded keywords with Google Alerts, you can identify potential brand advocates, track your competitors, and respond to negative feedback in a timely manner.
+By monitoring your branded keywords with Google Alerts, you can identify potential brand advocates, track your competitors, and respond to negative feedback on time.

 Explore social media

-To do this, go to the Twitter advanced search page and enter your brand name in the "Words" field.
-You can also add additional filters, such as location or language, to narrow your search results.
+To try it, go to Twitter's advanced search and enter your brand name in the "Words" section.
+You can also add extra filters like location or language to focus the search more.

 Use specific tools